-Beloved, think it not strange concerning the fiery trial which is to test you, as though some strange thing happened unto you.
-(1 Peter 4:12)
+Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you.

+-1 Peter 4:12

 He didn't write as if something was going to happen; he wrote it in the present tense.
-He said that it is happening to you new converts.
+He said it is happening to you, new converts.
 You are having trouble.
-Trials do come to a new convert.
+Trials do come.

 Now I can't explain it, but I can give this word of comfort: God is not punishing you, and you don't need to ask, "Why does God let this happen to me?"
-God is educating you, God is preparing you for something.
+God is educating you; He is preparing you for something.
 In the pathway of every believer there is a Marah.
 Have you come to yours yet?
 If you haven't, it's out there ahead of you.
-Many of you have been there.
-Some of you are there right now.
+Many of you have been there-some of you are there right now.

-But I have good news for you-Marah is merely a camping ground.
-It isn't suburbia, it isn't a place to live-it's merely a camping ground.
+But I have good news for you: Marah isn't a place to live-it's merely a camping ground.
 God brings you to Marah, but He won't leave you at Marah.
-But let me say again, He will bring you there.
+But let me say it again because it's important: He will bring you there.
 In the pathway of every believer there is Marah, bitterness.

-While at my first pastorate in Nashville, Tennessee, I was holding meetings in a little place I'm sure you've never heard of named Woodbury.
-It's in the hills of middle Tennessee, and it's a county seat.

-There was an elder in that church, a doctor.
-I learned to love that man.
+While at my first pastorate in Nashville, Tennessee, I held meetings in the hills of middle Tennessee in a little place called Woodbury.
+There was an elder in that church, a doctor whom I learned to love.
 He and I hunted squirrels together many times.